krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     Some variants of this library are around which allow for Emacs-like line editing, but different versions require different support libraries to be explicitly specified.

-    This option is ignored if 'with-system-ss' is not specified.
+    This option is ignored if "with-system-ss" is not specified.

 CXX
      C++ compiler command